Ovechkin tops Gretzky for most road goals, Caps beat Canucks - WHIZ News

 Nils Hoglander scored for the Canucks (9-11-3), who had won three in a row.
 Spencer Martin made 23 saves.

+“I think he has 13 goals this year and I want to say like eight or nine have been like a new record.
+So it’s been cool,” Washington center Dylan Strome said.
+“Any time you pass Wayne Gretzky in anything, it deserves a standing ovation, which he got.”

-Instead it was Fehervary who sealed it, flipping the puck high into the Canucks zone and into the empty net at 15:57 of the third period.
+Fehervary was the one who sealed it, flipping the puck high into the Canucks zone and into the empty net at 15:57 of the third period.

+Ovechkin topped Gretzky 11:52 into the first, firing a one-timer from the left circle past Martin to give the Capitals a 2-0 lead with his 13th goal of the season.

+“On his second goal, it looks like, ‘Oh, maybe (Martin) should have had it.’
+But I’ve seen (Ovechkin) score 100 goals like that,” said Boudreau, who coached the Capitals from 2007-11.
+“He’s got a shot that finds its way in.”

 AP NHL: https://apnews.com/hub/NHL and https://twitter.com/AP_Sports